 NSS chief executive Stephen Evans called the opinion "perplexing".

 "The advocate general appears to have turned a blind eye to the regulations in order to appease the religious slaughter industry," he said.

 "If the EU's definition of organic precludes the use of slaughter methods that cause unnecessary pain and distress, non-stun slaughter cannot, by definition, be organic.

-"It is plain that this ruling threatens to erode animal welfare standards across the EU, as well as consumer confidence in organic labelling."
+"It is plain that this advice threatens to erode animal welfare standards across the EU, as well as consumer confidence in organic labelling."